Manage segments

 Name Descriptive name of the segment.

-Description (Optional) Description of the segment.
+(Optional) Description of the segment.
+A useful description contains the following:

 Active Segments are active by default.
-When a segment is active, it is ready to match visitors on your web site.
+When a segment is active, it is ready to match visitors on your website.

 To deactivate a segment temporarily from matching, slide the toggle to No. To remove a segment permanently, delete it.